 The National Cycle Network was created by the charity Sustrans.
 The cycle routes are designed to minimise contacts of cyclists with motorists.
 For more information visit their website.

-The Heart of Wessex Community Rail Partnership is a twenty year old joint venture between seven local authorities (including South Somerset District Council) and the train operator, currently Great Western Railway.
+This was formally - The Heart of Wessex Community Rail Partnership is a twenty year old joint venture between seven local authorities (including South Somerset District Council) and the train operator, currently Great Western Railway.